beginning of content

 What if I need to change my mental health professional?

-It's a good idea to first talk to the person you're seeing.
+It's a good idea to talk to the person you're seeing first before changing to another mental health professional.
 If the time or place is an issue, they might be able to change the appointment times or move the appointments to a different location.

-If you decide to change, you can ask for your medical notes to be transferred to your new health professional.
+If you decide to change, you can ask your current mental health professional or your doctor to recommend other options that suit your needs.
+You can also ask your current health professional to transfer your medical notes to your new health professional.
 This will help your new health professional understand you better and it will make the change easier.

-Don't be put off if the first person you try doesn't work out.
-It's worth persevering so you can get the right support.
+It is OK if the first mental health professional you try doesn't work out.
+If they aren't the right fit for you, it is worth looking at other options so you can get the best support.

 What does it cost to see a mental health professional?

 The cost of seeing a health professional depends on the type of health professional you see.
-Medicare may cover some or all of the costs for mental health services.
+Medicare may cover some or all the costs for mental health services.
+Even if you don't need a referral to see a mental health professional like a psychiatrist, you may need a referral to get a Medicare rebate.

 If you have a diagnosed mental illness, your doctor can provide you with a mental health treatment plan.
-This provides a Medicare rebate for up to 10 individual and 10 group sessions a year with some mental health specialists.
+This provides a Medicare rebate for up to 10 individual and 10 group sessions each calendar year with some mental health specialists.

 Resources and support

-If you want further information about mental health professionals and how to find someone suitable for you and your situation, speak with your doctor.
+For more information about mental health professionals and how to find someone suitable for you, speak with your doctor.

 Check your symptoms Find a health service